Skip to main content

 Use a Lean, Future-Friendly WordPress Architecture

-Many healthcare practices and small businesses use heavy, multipurpose themes that look great in demos but load slowly and are difficult to maintain.
+Many businesses rely on heavy, multipurpose themes that look great in demos but load slowly and are difficult to maintain.

 Instead, I use a lightweight custom or semi-custom WordPress build that keeps the site: